lqmon/basics_html/README.md

 # basics_html
-This is my first html website
+This is my first html website template using a youtuve tutorial